802 INCOME

 802.6 DEPOSITORY OF FUNDS

-At the annual meeting, the Board shall designate by resolution, which shall be entered in the official minutes of the Board, the name and location of the bank or banks selected as the official school district depository or depositories.
-The Board shall also designate the maximum amount that may be kept on deposit in each bank.
-The maximum deposit amount to be kept in the depository shall be stated in the resolution.
+Each year at its annual meeting, the board will designate by resolution the name and location of the Iowa located financial depository institution or institutions to serve as the official school district depository or depositories.
+The board will also designate the maximum amount which may be kept on deposit in each bank.
+This amount will be designated the first time a new depository is identified, and will be reviewed at least once every [five] years or when an increase or additional depository is needed.
 The amount stated in the resolution must be for all depositories and include all of the school district's funds.

 *Reviewed: 05/13/02